Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

     └── requirements.txt
 ```

 Build an image and publish it in your public/private Docker registry.
-In the simpliest case it might be your personal [Docker Hub](https://hub.docker.com/) account.
+In the simplest case it might be your personal [Docker Hub](https://hub.docker.com/) account.

 ```sh
 $ docker build -t {username}/mnist {path_to_the_image_folder}